How much does it cost to hire a tree service?

 Tree removal, pruning and stump grinding costs

 The cost of tree services depends on several factors, including the type of tree, its height and how difficult it is for technicians to access the tree.
-Oak trees, for example, can grow to over 60 feet and are extremely difficult to cut; you'll pay anywhere from $200 to remove a small oak to more than $1,000 to remove a large oak.
-Pine trees, meanwhile, are easier to cut but can grow far taller, meaning removal cost has a larger variation, between $200 and $1500.
+Oak trees, for example, can grow to over 60 feet and are extremely difficult to cut; you'll pay anywhere from a few hundred dollars to remove a small oak to more than $1,000 to remove a large oak.
+Pine trees, meanwhile, are easier to cut but can grow far taller, meaning removal cost has a larger variation.
 Removing a tree is the most expensive service, and typically includes cutting it down section by section, then hauling away the pieces.
-If your tree is an out-of-the-way area or you live in a rural area, expect to pay more for hauling, or have that assessed as an entirely separate charge.
+If your tree is an out-of-the-way area or you live in a rural area, expect to pay more for hauling.
+In 2013, Angie’s List members reported paying an average of $1264 to remove a large tree.

 It's also possible to have your tree pruned back rather than removed, but this cost will again depend on how high a company needs to reach and how they'll dispose of the cut branches.
 Some companies offer on-site chipping or will cut up pruned branches to make firewood - each comes with an additional cost.
 Be aware that even in cases of full removal, the stump remains.
 Grinding down or digging out the stump is often an extra $65 to $350, depending on its depth and solidity.